-QUALITY: Thordon Bearings Inc. is a Canadian company manufacturing to ISO 9001:2000 Quality System requirements.
-With over 35 years experience in elastomeric bearing design, application engineering and manufacturing, Thordon marine and industrial bearings are recognized worldwide for both quality and performance.
+Thordon Bearings Inc. is a Canadian company manufacturing to ISO 9001 Quality System requirements.
+With over 40 years experience in polymer bearing design, application engineering and manufacturing, Thordon marine and industrial bearings are recognized worldwide for both quality and performance.